 Not only that, but they feel isolated because they’ve left behind longtime relationships with friends, colleagues and extended family.
 Sometimes expats can underestimate how painful this is.
 They figure that they and their family members have each other, so they won’t feel isolated.
 But that’s not how things really play out.
 On top of that, building new relationships is harder because of the language and culture gap between you and the residents of your new country.

-International Relocation: How to Prepare (More than just the moving costs): Communication, Community, Culture
+How to Prepare for International Relocation: Communication, Community, Culture

 If you’re relocating internationally, you have to take all of these challenges seriously.
 A failed relocation can damage your career, not to mention your family, and cost the company up to $1,000,000 (YES!
 You read that right!
 Dell Computers quoted us that exact figure for the cost of a failed overseas relocation!).
 The good news is that there are proven ways to ease your transition to a new culture so that you can start enjoying all the opportunities of living abroad: